Janet Boyman: Accusations of witchcraft

 Janet Boyman lived in the Cowgate of Edinburgh, and was said to have been from Ayrshire.
 She was married to William Steill.
 In early modern Scotland married women did not change their surnames.

-She was alleged to have predicted the death of Regent Moray who was assassinated in January 1570, and her accusation was the first to be made in connection with a political conspiracy.
+She was alleged to have predicted the escape of Mary, Queen of Scots from Lochleven Castle in 1568 and the death of Regent Moray who was assassinated in January 1570, and her accusation was the first to be made in connection with a political conspiracy.

 She told her interrogators that she made contact with the supernatural world at a well on the south side of Arthur's Seat a hill close to Edinburgh.
 There she conjured spirits who would help her heal others.
 Sometimes she worked cures by washing the patients's shirt at the well at St Leonards.

 She was condemned as:ane wyss woman that culd mend diverss seikness and bairnis that are tane away with fairyie men and wemena wise woman that could heal diverse illnesses and children taken away by fairy men and women.

 Jonet Boyman was executed on 29 December 1572.